 Taco Filling

-- 2 cans black beans (or any bean you prefer)
+- 2 14 ounce cans of black beans or any bean you prefer

 - ¾ cup of your favorite salsa